tagpix — Combine Your Photos for Easy Access

 Destination or ./ MERGED/ PHOTOS/ flat content, or year subfolders with flat content MOVIES/ flat content, or year subfolders with flat content OTHERS/ flat content, or year subfolders with flat content

-For photo files, date taken is always used if present, because it both ensures that names are unique (different cameras may reuse the same names), and reflects the recorded event's date (date modified may instead be a latest-retouch date after edits, but a date-taken tag is likely to survive).
+For photo files, date taken is always used if present, because it both ensures that names are unique (different cameras may reuse the same names), and reflects the recorded event's date (modification date may instead be a latest-retouch date after edits, but a date-taken tag is likely to survive).
 Although date taken may not apply to photo scans, for most photos shot on digital cameras the expanded names chronologically identify both the photos themselves and the scenes they capture.

 For a more graphical look at results trees, see the examples folder's screenshots of both flat and group-by-year modes.